aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/pivot-tables/get-the-cell-object-by-displayname-of-pivotfield-of-pivottable/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells provides the [**PivotTable::GetCellByDisplayName()**](https://reference.aspose.com/cells/go-cpp/pivottable/getcellbydisplayname/) method, which you can use to access the cell object by the display name of a pivot field.
 This method is useful when you want to highlight or format your pivot field header.
-This article explains how to retrieve the cell object by the display name of a data field and then apply formatting to it.
+This article explains how to retrieve the cell object by the display name of a pivot field and then apply formatting to it.

 {{% /alert %}}